Last Updated on May 19, 2020 by Chef Mireille

 I am not a historian, however, I think the language may be the reason these three countries have ties to the Caribbean.
 Without a common language with the rest of South America, I think trade and economic negotiations would be difficult.
 So I am presenting today’s Suriname recipe as part of my Caribbean Cuisine theme.

-If you would like to see me live in action preparing both this recipe and the Haitian version which is made with the batata called Pain Patate, you can check me out on Food Stories, a Google+ HOA I sometimes appear on.
+If you would like to see me live in action preparing this recipe, you can check me out on Food Stories, a Google+ HOA I used to appear on.

 Despite the fact that it's flourless, it's quite a dense cake and makes a filling snack with a cup of tea.
 It has the consistency similar to a steamed pudding.